louarn-rous/br/breton.md

 ## Number

 ### Plural
-suffix '-ed' for animate nouns
+suffix '-ed' for most animate nouns
-suffix -(i)où for inanimate nouns
+suffix -(i)où for most inanimate nouns

-there are many exceptions:
+there are some exceptions, such as 'test' (witness) becoming 'testoù' despite being animate.

+although there are a few which use other suffixes, vowel alteration, both or have a completely different plural form:
 - ti (house) -> tiez (houses)
 - kastell (castle) -> kestell (castles)
 - maen (stone) -> mein (stones)